livnebenhemo/Deep-Learning-Final-Project/README.md

-# Final Project
-This is our final project of Deep Learning Course.
-The topic of our project is adersarial examples for camera relative pose estimation neural network.
-In our project, we based use RelPoseNet as our model :

 # RelPoseNet
 A PyTorch version of the ego-motion estimation pipeline proposed in [our work](https://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w17/Laskar_Camera_Relocalization_by_ICCV_2017_paper.pdf).
 The official implementation (in Lua) is available at https://github.com/AaltoVision/camera-relocalisation